What you need to know about our tags

 We also offer larger trigger clips as add ons to your order.
 These would be used in place of lobster clips, as our usual cups do not always fit around larger D rings on collars.
 They come in three sizes: small, medium and large, as well as all the colours above (medium size in copper/rose gold is currently not available).
 These have to be added on as an eta to your order, due to the cost of getting them in.
 You can find them in the extras section of our shop.
 See the images below for a good look of the trigger clips.

 Certain tags we have will have the option to choose which font you’d like from our options.
 This will also be a choice if you’re placing a custom order.
-We currently have three fonts in a 3mm size (Juniper, Newsprint and Celtic), which is our standard size for fonts, one font which is slightly smaller (Hydrus Lowercase which is 2.5mm) and three slightly larger (Varsity which is 6mm, Lollipop and Willow which are both 4mm, although Lollipop sits bigger than Willow).
+We currently have four fonts in a 3mm size (Juniper, Newsprint, Celtic and Mocha Latte), which is our standard size for fonts, one font which is slightly smaller (Hydrus Lowercase which is 2.5mm) and four slightly larger (Varsity which is 6mm, Lollipop, Willow and Roseroot Cottage) which are both 4mm, although Lollipop sits bigger than Willow).
 We do also have a standard 1.5mm font for those longer quotes and details to put on the back, but this isn’t a standard font we offer, but may be offered if you’re emailing for a custom order.
 Below there are some examples of each of the fonts we have, so you can see them how they’ll appear on the tags.

 Aluminium is the main metal we use in our tags.
 It is a soft metal which makes it perfect for making those lovely, intricate designs.
 Because of this we can also make all of our impressions very deep, which means they should last longer.
 Although aluminium is great for stamping it does wear much easier than other stronger metals.
 Over time it will gain little dents, scratches and marks, and may even change shape a little.
 When used with a double tag or a charm you will notice slight wear where the other disc or charm rubs on the Aluminium disc.
 All of our aluminium discs, no matter what shape, are a minimum of 2mm in thickness, meaning the slight dents you get from your details on the back are very minimal.